-In a way the avoidant couple has very little conflict.
+In a way, the avoidant style couple has very little conflict.

 But zero conflict at all, it’s probably not a healthy relationship.
 Couples need to hear their differences and they need to raise the issues that are painful for them.

-So while disagreement and conflict might make us feel miserable at times, it’s helpful in the long rum.
+So while disagreement and conflict might make us feel miserable at times, it’s helpful in the long run.

 Emotional Bond & Conflict Management